-To enable auditing for Linux and UNIX computers, you must install the Centrify UNIX agent on the computers you want to audit and make sure the computers are joined to an Active Directory domain.
+To enable auditing for Linux and UNIX computers, you must install the Centrify Agent for *NIX on the computers you want to audit and make sure the computers are joined to an Active Directory domain.
 Joining a domain is required to ensure that authentication and authorization services are provided by Active Directory.
-To enable auditing on a computer, the Centrify UNIX agent includes the following components:
+To enable auditing on a computer, the Centrify Agent for *NIX includes the following components:

 dad—the core auditing service that collects the audit data and either sends it to a collector or spools it locally until a collector is available.